Juan Flavier: Popular culture

 Flavier was portrayed in Magpakailanman by Ogie Alcasid.

 Death

 Flavier died of pneumonia-related sepsis and organ failure at 16:00 PST (GMT+8) on October 30, 2014, at the age of 79.
 He was admitted to the intensive care unit of the National Kidney and Transplant Institute in Quezon City as early as September 11.

 Works

-Flavier wrote a regular newspaper column about his experiences as a doctor in the countryside, even while he served at Health Secretary.
+Flavier wrote a regular newspaper column about his experiences as a doctor in the countryside, even while he served as Health Secretary.

-Below is a listing of works authored by Flavier, including Doctor to the Barrios, wherein he narrates his experience working with and for the Philippine Rural Reconstruction Movement.
+Flavier authored several books, including Doctor to the Barrios, wherein he narrates his experience working with and for the Philippine Rural Reconstruction Movement.